 - Spiritually – CCS students will be bold and courageous in their faith.
-They will desire to share and defend their beliefs using sound biblical knowledge and a daily desire to apply the Word of God to their lives.
-They are committed to a lifestyle of passionately serving others.
+They will desire to share and defend their Christian beliefs and are committed to serving others in His name.

-- Academically – CCS students have the critical thinking and problem-solving skills to be an independent learner.
-They are college-ready, take ownership of their learning experience, and value life-long learning with a biblical worldview.
+- Academically – CCS students are independent learners with exemplary critical thinking and problem-solving skills.
+They are college-ready and value life-long learning with a biblical worldview.

-- Athletically – CCS students understand that athletics exist for them to glorify God through their athletic abilities.
-They have a mental toughness and a sound work ethic.
-The student values the opportunity to represent their school in a meaningful way that is greater than one individual.
+- Athletically – CCS students understand that athletics exists for them to glorify God by utilizing their athletic abilities.
+A Concord athlete is mentally tough with a strong work ethic and values the opportunity to represent their school in a meaningful way.

-- Socially – CCS students have confidence in seeing themselves the way Christ sees them, and that confidence projects to the people in their sphere of influence.
-They are committed to serving Christ by serving others in their personal life, community, and around the world.
+- Socially – CCS students exhibit confidence and see themselves the way Christ sees them.
+This confidence projects to the people in their sphere of influence, as they lead and serve others in their personal life, community, and around the world.